vuetifyjs/nuxt-module/docs/guide/styling/common-setup.md

 ### SASS Customization

-If you want to customize SASS variables (Vuetify 3+), you can provide a `configFile` path.
+If you wish to customize SASS variables (Vuetify 3+), you can provide a `configFile` path.
 This allows you to override global and component-level variables.

 See [SASS Customization](/guide/styling/sass) for a detailed guide.